yombo/yombo-gateway/docs/source/chapters/yombo-framework.rst

 The gateway framework is split into a few directories:

- * :ref:`Core` - Basic functions used by various libraries.
+ * :ref:`framework_core` - Basic functions used by various libraries.
- * :ref:`Lib` - Libraries provide all the services and tools to manage the system, including sending :doc:`commands <../lib/commands>` to :doc:`devices <../lib/devices>`.
+ * :ref:`framework_lib` - Libraries provide all the services and tools to manage the system, including sending :doc:`commands <../lib/commands>` to :doc:`devices <../lib/devices/devices>`.
- * :ref:`Modules` - Extend the features of the Yombo gateway and are located in the modules folder.
+ * :ref:`framework_modules` - Extend the features of the Yombo gateway and are located in the modules folder.
  * Usr - User data.
 Log files, database, cache, ssl keys, etc.
- * :file:`Utils <./yombo-framework#Utils>` - Various utilities for getting things done.
+ * :ref:`framework_utils` - Various utilities for getting things done.
- * :ref:`Ext` - 3rd party extensions.
+ * :ref:`framework_ext` - 3rd party extensions.

-.. _core:
+.. _framework_core:

 Core
 =====